25 Agile metrics and measurements - Measure one damn thing!

 - Measure Corporate culture - through psychological safety as an indicator for learning and innovation.

-- Measure agile effectiveness - through planned-to-done-ratio as an indicator for how well you are able to incrementally deliver value.
+- Measure agile effectiveness - using the “planned-to-done ratio” as an indicator of how well you are able to deliver incremental customer value.

 After measuring, build.
 Then learn.
 And then iterate on your metrics…